Showing posts with label peanut. Show all posts

 We walked past the marker of Catch the Mules and the next-door neighbors, Cash Crops, Never Far from Home, and Legacy of an Outdoor.

-We were greeted by the Park Ranger Ivan, Pierson, he told us a little about the farm and he walked around the park with us.
-We asked him about his college, and he said he was going back to get his master's in History but loved what he was doing.
+We were greeted by Park Ranger Pierson (Ivan).
+He told us a little about the farm and walked around the park with us.
+We asked him about his college, and he said he was going back to get his master's in History, but that he loved what he was doing.

 We crossed the railroad tracks and spied the historic marker of President Jimmy Carter.